Rivian R2: Powertrain

-The Rivian R2 is expected to feature LG Energy Solution 4695 cylindrical cells, a newly developed battery format that offers greater energy density and improved thermal management compared to the 2170 cells used in the R1 models.
-These cells are 46 mm in diameter and 95 mm in height, and supposedly provide over six times the energy capacity per cell.
-The battery pack is projected to deliver a range of more than 300 mi on a single charge, though Rivian has not yet disclosed the full range estimates for different configurations.
+It is expected to feature LG Energy Solution-supplied 4695 cylindrical cells, a battery format that is claimed to offer greater energy density and improved thermal management compared to the R1's 2170 cells.
+These cells are 46 mm in diameter and 95 mm in height, and are claimed to provide over six times the energy capacity per cell.
+The pack is structured as 8 strings of 97 cells in series (776 cells in total), operating at 357 V nominal voltage.
+The battery pack is a structural battery pack with non-serviceable cell section, but a serviceable powerhouse section for highly integrated power electronics, accessible from a panel under the 2nd row seats.